 - How long will treatment last?
 What will it be like?
 Where will it be done?

 - How will treatment affect our daily lives?

 - What are the risks and side effects of the suggested treatments?

 - Which side effects start shortly after treatment and which ones might develop later on?

 - Will treatment affect my child’s ability to grow and develop?

 - What are the chances of the cancer coming back after treatment?
-What will we do if this happens?
+What might our options be if this happens?

 - What type of follow up and rehab will be needed after treatment?

-Also keep in mind that doctors are not the only ones who can provide you with information.
-Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
-You can find out more about speaking with your health care team in Talking With Your Doctor.
+Other health care professionals, such as nurses and social workers, also can answer some of your questions.
+To find more about speaking with your health care team, see The Doctor-Patient Relationship.